HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 The most common type of Open Graph tag is the `og:title`, which can be found on an incredible 54.87% of pages.
 That's followed closely by a set of related attributes, which describe what _type_ of thing is being represented (e.g., `og:type`, on 48.18% of pages) and _how_ it should be represented (e.g., `og:description`, on 48.55% of pages).

-This narrow distribution is to be expected, as these tags are often used together as part of a 'boilerplate' set of tags used in the `&lt;head&gt;` across all pages on a site.
+This narrow distribution is to be expected, as these tags are often used together as part of a "boilerplate" set of tags used in the `<head>` across all pages on a site.

 Slightly less common is `og:locale` (26.39% of pages), which is used to define the language of the page's content.

 Less common still is more specific metadata about the `og:image` tag, in the form of `og:image:width` (12.95% of pages), `og:image:height` (12.91% of pages), `og:image:secure_url` (5.61% of pages) and `og:image:alt` (1.75% of pages).
 It's worth noting that with HTTPS adoption now increasingly the norm, `og:image:secure_url` (which was intended to identify a `https` version of the `og:image`) is now largely redundant.

-Beyond these examples, usage drops off rapidly, into a long-tail of (often malformed, deprecated or erroneous) tags.
+Beyond these examples, usage drops off rapidly, into a long tail of (often malformed, deprecated or erroneous) tags.

 ##### Twitter

-Though Twitter uses Open Graph tags as fallbacks and defaults, the platform supports its own flavour of structured data.
+Though Twitter uses Open Graph tags as fallbacks and defaults, the platform supports its own flavor of structured data.
 A set of specific meta tags (all prefixed with `twitter:`) can be used to define how pages should be presented when URLs are shared on Twitter.

 {{ figure_markup(
   image="structured-data-twitter.jpg",